Affimer screening facility

 Affimer technology

-They are particularly useful as research reagents but in some applications their size and complexity can be limiting, there can be batch-to-batch variability and in some cases poor validation.
+Antibodies are the best-studied group of protein binding molecules to date, and have been successfully applied to a variety of biological and medical problems.
+They are particularly useful as research reagents but in some applications their size and complexity can be limiting.
+There also can be batch-to-batch variability and in some cases poor validation.

 Reagents based on the Affimer scaffold can be selected to bind to, and block specific surfaces on target proteins and therefore have potential as molecular biology tools and therapeutic agents.